 Although managed by NASA, the project would involve Defense Department participation in every phase.
 The agreement created a joint Gemini Program Planning Board cochaired by NASA's Associate Administrator, Robert Seamans, and the Assistant Secretary of the Air Force for Research and Development, Brockway McMillan.
 Its charter called for it to plan and conduct operations to "avoid duplication of effort in manned spaceflight and to insure maximum attainment of both DoD and NASA objectives."
 Ultimately sixteen of the forty-nine Gemini experiments represented Defense Department projects that proved important for NASA, too.
 They focused on determining the military usefulness of manned spaceflight by testing extravehicular maneuvers with chest units and propulsion equipment designed for the Gemini space suit and the effects of weightlessness over extended periods of time in space.
 Additional projects included radiometric, radiation, and navigation experiments, and a variety of photographic and visual tests to determine the capability of acquiring, tracking, and photographing space objects and terrestrial features from the Gemini capsule.
 Because the Air Force considered many of these experiments classified, NASA officials worried about compromising their "peaceful" image.
-Despite considerable internal opposition, top agency officials agreed with the argument of NASA's Defense Affairs chief, Admiral Boone, that the national interest and NASA's charter warranted their inclusion.76 near-earth orbit only by mutual agreement."
+Despite considerable internal opposition, top agency officials agreed with the argument of NASA'S Defense Affairs chief.
+Admiral Boone, that the national interest and NASA'S charter warranted their inclusion.76

+Above all, NASA submitted to McNamara's insistence that "NASA and the DoD would initiate major new programs or projects in the field of manned spaceflight in near-earth orbit only by mutual agreement."
 NASA officials worried that this provision might provide the Defense Department with veto authority over the civilian agency's scientific proposals on the basis of an unfavorable cost-benefit ratio while compelling the agency to agree to the Defense Department's manned spaceflight projects in the name of national security.
-Although NASA's fears did not materialize, this concession helped provide the Defense Department and the Air Force the leverage to secure future military inputs in national space decisions.
-Yet the Air Force could not be entirely pleased with the Gemini decision.
+Although NASA's fears did not materialize, this concession helped provide the Defense Department and the Air Force the leverage to secure future military inputs in national space decisions.77 Yet the Air Force could not be entirely pleased with the Gemini decision.
 Despite retaining strong involvement with experiments and operational support, it did not represent the separate military manned spaceflight program it desired.
 Nor did it ease fears that NASA's Project Gemini competed with Air Force programs and might convince the Defense Department to cancel Dyna-Soar and other Air Force man-in-space projects.
 In fact, Gemini seemed to imply that there could be no Air Force manned space program independent of NASA.